All Episodes

 And we're doing it everywhere.

-You s we're doing it already on the temperature.
+We're doing it already on the temperature.

-How like I had it when I went to the comfort and I did a show from there one night, and I I didn't even know this technology existed.
+Like I had it when I went to the Comfort, and I did a show from there one night.

-They let me write through.
+They let me right through.

-Um, but how do you feel about temperature taking every day for every building in New York?
+But how do you feel about temperature taking every day for every building in New York?

-Although I think we'll have an easier time with that because I you know they have those paper thermometers, right?
+Although I think we'll have an easier time with that because you know they have those paper thermometers, right?

 Yes.

-So I mean, if everyone does their temperature before you're allowed entrance into a building in New York, that would be a pretty good start, don't you think?
+So, I mean, if everyone does their temperature before you're allowed entrance into a building in New York, that would be a pretty good start, don't you think?

 Especially if half the workforce stays home.